 From here, your GP will inform the hospital of your choice that you are pregnant and you will probably be contacted via the post with details of your next antenatal appointment.

-You're bound to be brimming with questions about your pregnancy, so why not visit our Early Pregnancy area for answers to your pregnancy queries.
+You're bound to be brimming with questions about your pregnancy, so why not take a look at our Early Pregnancy article for answers to your pregnancy queries.

 Don't forget to take folic acid supplements to help to protect your baby's delicate spine developing properly.